jefcrauwels/serverlesswordpress/README.md

 1. Install & Configure WordPress (https://codex.wordpress.org/Installing_WordPress)
 2. Clone the project
-3. Replace the wordpress/wp-includes/general-template.php file by the general-template.php from the cloned project.
+3. Replace the wordpress/wp-includes/general-template.php file by the general-template.php from the cloned project (in Files to move to WordPress folder).
 4. Delete the general-template.php file in the cloned project.
+5. Same for the serverless-functions.php file.
-5. Install dependencies
+6. Install dependencies

 ## Dependencies